Vienna Game: Nf6

 History and Notable Players

 It arises from the Vienna Game.
-Among the most prolific practitioners on the White side are Jacques Mieses (71 games), Jana Krivec (53 games), Alexander Alekhine (40 games).
-On the Black side, notable exponents include Evgeni Janev (22 games), Jorge Szmetan (21 games), Frank James Marshall (19 games).
+Among the most prolific White practitioners are Jacques Mieses (71 games), Jana Krivec (53 games), Alexander Alekhine (40 games).
+Black-side regulars include Evgeni Janev (22 games), Jorge Szmetan (21 games), Frank James Marshall (19 games).

 Main Lines and Variations